skynetapp/AlchemyExtractAPI/README.md

 ```
 - The root path, base path and the database name should be correct in config.php.
 - The alchemy API key should be a valid key from IBM Bluemix.
+If the key is expired, the results may not be appeared.
+- If the day limit is exceeded for the API key, then also the child results will not be inserted.